barotto/libRocketDoc/pages/cpp_manual/elements.md

 virtual void OnAttributeChange(const {{page.lib_ns}}::Core::AttributeNameList& changed_attributes);
 ```

 `OnPropertyChange()` is called whenever the value of a property (or group of properties) is changed.
-The names of the changed properties are passed into the function in the 'changed_properties' variable, which (like for `OnAttributeChange()`) is an STL set of strings.
+The names of the changed properties are passed into the function in the `changed_properties` variable, which (like for `OnAttributeChange()`) is an STL set of strings.

 ```cpp
 // Called when properties on the element are changed.